-Contrary to the propaganda that some companies throw our way (e.g. the heavily marketed fecal occult blood test for horses), gastrointestinal disease severe enough to cause blood loss equine anaemia is also extremely rare in horses, except for heavily parasitised young foals that have low iron stores in the first place.
-It’s questionable if even very severe, high grade ulcer disease could cause anaemia – and it certainly wouldn’t without there also being correspondingly severe colic.
+Contrary to the propaganda that some companies throw our way (e.g. the heavily marketed faecal occult blood test for horses), gastrointestinal disease severe enough to cause blood loss equine anaemia is also extremely rare in horses, except for heavily parasitised young foals that have low iron stores in the first place.
+It’s questionable if even very severe, high-grade ulcer disease could cause anaemia – and it certainly wouldn’t without there also being correspondingly severe colic.

 Low levels of the hormone EPO from advanced kidney disease is a common cause of anaemia in humans and even small animals but kidney failure is very rare in horses and when it does occur is typically at a very advanced stage and not treated as a rule.

-The free radicals of most concern to the performance horse are the reactive oxygen species generated during exercise and aerobic metabolism.
+The free radicals that are of most concern to the performance horse are the reactive oxygen species generated during exercise and aerobic metabolism.

 Aerobic metabolism is the burning of compounds derived from either glucose or fats in the cell’s energy factories, the mitochondria.
 This process generates hydrogen ions.
 Anywhere from 0.1 to 2% of hydrogen ions escape along the electron transport chain in the mitochondria and result in the production of O2., superoxide.
 Superoxide interacts with the superoxide dismutase enzyme to produce either stable oxygen or, in the presence of excess hydrogen ion, hydrogen peroxide.

-Iron in the body that is not tightly bound to either hemoglobin, a carrier or storage protein is an extremely potent free radical.
+Iron in the body that is not tightly bound to either haemoglobin, a carrier or storage protein is an extremely potent free radical.
 Red cell membranes are very vulnerable to free radical damage.